JaimeObregon/ladonacion/README.md

     You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

----

-_This documentation draft is a work in progress.
-I expect to have it completed by September 24, 2022._

----